cmauri75/HerokuData/README.md

 ## Pwd management
 Password are stored in .env file (not pushed).
 Spring-boot manage it transparently like application.properties entries.

-IDE can be configured setting run configuration
+- IDE can be configured setting run configuration

+- In local build/run first run ``export KEY=val`` for all properties

-In heroku use: ``heroku config:set`` A good configuration can avoid it if it uses config created by module creation
+- In heroku use: ``heroku config:set`` A good configuration can avoid it if it uses config created by module creation

-# DigitalOceanData
+# DigitalOceanData - PaaS
 This case release spring-boot-app on Digital Ocean PaaS.
 App will use external services by Heroku because does not provide free tier for that.

 App will be loaded inside a linux virtual machine stored as fat jar app and controlled via systemrc service